 Jeremy Seifert is an award-winning documentary filmmaker.
 His feature films include The Devil We Know, GMO OMG, and DIVE!
 Living Off America’s Waste.
-His previous film for Emergence Magazine was On the Road with Thomas Merton.
+His films for Emergence Magazine include The Church Forests of Ethiopia and On the Road with Thomas Merton.

 Nearly all of Ethiopia’s original trees have disappeared, but small pockets of old-growth forest still surround Ethiopia’s churches, living arks of biodiversity amongst the brown grazing fields.
 In this film and essay, Jeremy Seifert and Fred Bahnson travel to Ethiopia to gain a deeper understanding of how our fate is tied with the fate of trees.

 The Seen and the Unseen

 In the forests of northern Ethiopia, there are said to dwell large numbers of invisible hermits who intercede on behalf of all humanity.
 Menagn, they are called in Amharic.
 According to Ethiopian Orthodox cosmology, hermits rank just below angels in importance, making theirs the most efficacious of all human prayers.
 To have one of these holy men living and praying in your forest is considered a special blessing, even if you never see him.